Date Thesis Awarded

 This paper introduces a novel method for classifying turning in sandbar sharks from accelerometer data.
 Because marine organisms are difficult to observe visually, attachable tags are often used instead, typically including only an accelerometer for power reasons; measuring complex motions, such as turning, is difficult without a gyroscope.
 Six features, including a novel metric designed to detect turning direction, are used.
 To deal with sample imbalance, a mixture of SMOTE and modified bootstrap sampling is employed.
 The classifier has 79\% accuracy and can highlight periods of heightened turning activity as well as determine the direction of swimming.

 Powell, Benjamin, "Turning Detection in Sandbar Sharks Through Accelerometer Data" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1170.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.